Thuggonaut/42IC_Ring01_ft_printf/README.md

         - We may call the function as  `average(5,     1, 2, 3, 4, 5);`
         - `5` tells us there will be five arguments following, all of which are type   `int`.
     - In a function with variable-length arguments however, this is unknown at compile time.
 Instead, the function relies on runtime information to determine the number and types of arguments passed in.
-        -   This is where the `stdarg.h` library comes in, and is used to access the arguments through a `va_list` object (a variable-length argument list).
+        -   This is where the `stdarg.h` library comes in, and is used to access the arguments through a `va_list` object (a pointer that points to a variable-length argument list).
 4. `stdarg.h` defines three important macros that are used for working with variable-length argument lists.
     - `va_start()` is used to initialise the variable-length argument list.
     - `va_arg()` is used to access the variable-length argument list.